mw5868/Exoplanet-Project/README.md

 >As of early 2018 there are over 3500 confirmed exoplanets in 594 mulit-planet systems.

 A lot of the data this tutorial will use will be pulled from the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/index.html)
+The archive is a repository of opensource data collated from a number of observatories, including the famous KEPLER space telescope.

 ## Exoplanet Transit Lightcurve